liferay/liferay-docs/discover/deployment/articles/03-maintaining-liferay/03-upgrading-liferay.markdown

 Setting the property above disables indexing.
 By disabling indexing, you avoid the possibility of faulty indexing and you save time during the upgrade process.
-Once you have upgraded your @product@ instance, remove this property or set it to `false` so that you can index all objects from Liferay's Control Panel.
+Once you have upgraded your portal, make sure to set this property to `false` so that you can index all objects from Liferay's Control Panel.

 ## Running the Upgrade [](id=running-the-upgrade)